Recognizing hyperelliptic graphs in polynomial time: Reduction Rules for Divisorial Gonality

 \begin{lemma} Rule \ref{rul:dc1} is safe. \end{lemma} \begin{proof} We start by assuming that $H\in \mathcal{G}_2^d$.
 Note that by Lemma \ref{connectedLemma} we have that $H$ is connected.
-Therefore it follows that $H$ must consist of a single vertex, therefore $G$ consists of a single cycle and it follows that $G\in \mathcal{G}_2^d$, since all constraints are compatible.
+Therefore it follows that $H$ must consist of a single vertex, and $G$ consists of a single cycle.
+It follows that $G\in \mathcal{G}_2^d$, since all constraints are compatible.

 Assume then that $G\in \mathcal{G}_2^d$ instead.
 Since $G$ is connected it must consist exactly of the cycle $C$, thus $H$ consists of a single point and $H\in \mathcal{G}_2^d$. \end{proof}